 Senior Attorney Initiative for Legal Services (SAILS) Project

 The SAILS (the Senior Attorney Initiative for Legal Services) Project, a joint initiative of the D.C.
-Bar Pro Bono Program the D.C.
+Bar Pro Bono Center the D.C.
 Access to Justice Commission and the participating law firms, was formally launched on October 20, 2010, to infuse much needed resources into the public interest legal community by harnessing the vast experience of the many talented senior lawyers at D.C. law firms, government agencies and corporate legal departments.

 A large number of the lawyers in the District are or will soon be approaching a transitional phase in their careers as they begin to wind down their law practices.
 The Pro Bono Program, the Commission and the participating law firms believe that tapping this underutilized resource can help significantly narrow the justice gap that has only expanded with the downturn in the economy.